brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/post-4.md

 #### Human Hacking: Cautionary Tales

 A powerful CEO was brought to ruin through a charity scam.
 Social engineers found out he had a family member who was battling cancer and other information through his Facebook page.
 Using that emotional attachment, they tugged at his heartstrings and he was asked to donate money to a cancer research fund.
-The PDF that was sent, however, was malware that took control of his computer
+The PDF that was sent, however, was malware that took control of his computer <Br>
-A seemingly harmless family enters a theme parkonly to discover that they have left their print out coupon behind at home.
+A seemingly harmless family enters a theme park only to discover that they have left their print out coupon behind at home.
 Appealing to the human nature of the ticket booth, they ask the workers if they may bring up the email file and print out the coupon, or even just to show that they indeed have a coupon.
 Unfortunately, that harmless family is a group of actors looking to get in the park's system by bringing up a harmful file on their computers.
 Luckily, these were all just tests run by Chris Hadnagy, author of Social Engineering: The Art of Human Hacking.
 He is hired by companies to show how criminals can get information.
 Both of these stories are perfect examples of social engineering; hacking people rather than software.

 January 5th 2011- “How strong is your Shmooze” DefCon Security Conference campaign to increase awareness of social engineering.
 Contestants tried to extract as much potentially harmful information as possible from target businesses through social engineering.
 Google, Microsoft, Apple, Cisco, BP, Shell, Ford, PG&E, Coke, and Pepsi "failed" the test and of the 50 employees that were targeted, only 3 did not reveal any information and terminated the call.